 - Developmental delays – child is slow to learn skills like walking, rolling over or speaking

 - Pediatric stroke – brain damage due to a loss of blood flow

 Neurologic disorders come in many different forms and usually are related to other conditions, as well.
 Depending on the specifics of your child’s condition and your input, a variety of treatments across a number of Children's programs may be recommended.

-Our neurologists work with other team members from the Comprehensive Neuroscience Center, as well as in programs across Children’s to offer complete care for your child.
+Our neurologists work with other team members from the Comprehensive Neurosciences Center, as well as in programs across Children’s to offer complete care for your child.